Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Photo: Morsa Images // Getty Images

-Treating yourself to a weekend treat definitely isn't a sin, but nixing one night of booze can certainly help you stay on track.
-That's why this Friyay is all about staying ~in~.
+Treating yourself to a treat (on a weekend or otherwise) definitely isn't a sin, but nixing one night of booze can certainly help you stay on track.
+That's why this tonight is all about staying ~in~.
 (If you already have plans to go out, no worries—just follow the smart party tips on Day 4.)
 Here's a checklist to make the most of your chill evening in:

 1. Exhale.
 Slippers on.
 Uncork the wine bottle.
 Relax.